-Woman arrested after she leaves baby behind, flees scene of crash: police
+Mom arrested after leaving baby behind to flee scene of Queens crash: police

 OZONE PARK, Queens — A woman was taken into custody after she is accused of leaving her baby with strangers while fleeing the scene of a crash in Queens Wednesday night.

-It happened around 7 p.m. around 93rd Street and 101st Avenue in Ozone Park when a car mounted the sidewalk and then struck a fence, police said.
+The crash happened about 7 p.m. around 93rd Street and 101st Avenue in Ozone Park when a car mounted the sidewalk then struck a fence, police said.

-A woman exited the vehicle with a baby and handed the infant off to a passerby and fled, according to police.
+A woman exited the vehicle with a baby and handed the infant off to a passerby then ran away, according to police.

-Moments before the incident, the woman allegedly got into a fender-bender with an SUV and tried driving away, a witness said.
+Moments before the incident, the woman was allegedly involved in a fender-bender with an SUV and tried driving away, a witness said.

-She then allegedly blew a red light and ultimately crashed her car into a middle school fence.
+She then allegedly ran a red light and ultimately jumped the curb and crashed her car into the fence of a middle school.

-The 1-year-old girl was taken to the hospital for observation.
+The 1-year-old girl was taken to a hospital for observation.

-The woman, later identified as 25-year-old Malikah George, was arrested after she showed up to the hospital late Wednesday looking for the child, police said.
+The driver, later identified as 25-year-old Malikah George, was arrested after she showed up to the hospital late Wednesday looking for her child, police said.

 George is charged with acting in a manner injurious to a child, reckless endangerment, operating a motor vehicle without insurance, operating an unregistered vehicle, driving without a license and leaving the scene of an accident.